 We strolled up Vaci Ucta pushing Willow in her pram towards the Budapest market.
 Old ladies, married couples and families streamed out of the Budapest Central Market carrying their shopping.
 The market itself was famous, designed by Gustav Eiffel.
 The tram stop we were looking for was right out the front of the market.
 From here we were going to a place we thought would be fantastic to see!
 The Momento Park just out of the city!
 In the distance, the sounds of the tram rattling towards us made us get ready to board it quickly.
 The trams in Budapest are old.
 Old style trams that rattle, shake and generally move along at a slow pace.
 Many looked like and felt like they have been in use since the communist days of Hungary.

-Statue Park Budapest in very unique
+Memento Park Budapest in very unique

 The old tram arrived at our stop.
 The biggest challenge was getting Willow’s stroller into this ancient trolly car.
 Small doors and steep steps greeted us.
 Willow was being taken out of her pram by Rebecca while I quickly folded up the pram and jumped on before we rattled and rolled off.
 There was no messing around by the driver and we were quickly off across the Szabadság Híd bridge to cross the Danube at the southern end of the city centre.

-It may very well be poetic that these old trams were communist era since we were headed to a park that displayed communist era statues.
+It may very well be poetic that these old trams were communist era since we were headed to a park that displayed communist statues.
 When we visited a few years back you needed to catch a tram and then a bus.
 The tram from Fovam Ter (the Grand Market Hall.
 The tram to take is the No.2 to Kelenfold Vasutallomas metro station then a bus).
-The bus stopped right out front of the park at a small bus stop on the side of the road.
+The memento bus stopped right out front of the Budapest statue park at a small bus stop on the side of the road.
 The bus driver was much more patient than the tram driver and happily waited while we got ourselves and the pram off the bus.
 He also gave a big wave to Willow as he pulled away.

-Memento Park or Statue Park, as it is sometimes referred to, lies on the outskirts of Budapest.
+Memento Park or Statue Park Budapest, as it is sometimes referred to, lies on the outskirts of Budapest.
 The park contains 42 statues from the Communist era of 1945 through to the fall of Communism in Europe in 1989.
-The majority of the Communist statues and monuments were immediately removed from the places they had stood all around the city and are now the basis for the current collection of statues in the park.
+The majority of the Communist statues and Budapest monuments were immediately removed from the places they had stood all around the city and are now the basis for the current collection of statues in the park.
 On June 29, 1993, which was the second anniversary of the withdrawal of the Soviet troops from Hungarian territory, the Memento Park celebrated a grand opening as a public outdoor museum.

-As we walk around the park you got a feeling that presentation could be better.
+As we walk around the Memento Park Budapest you got a feeling that presentation could be better.
 The upkeep of the lawns and mowing could be better but we were not there to see weeds and grass.
 The path was good to push the pram around even though it was a stone path for most of the way around.
-The statues in themselves were amazing some big, some small.
+The Budapest statues in themselves were amazing some big, some small.
 All were a significant part of the communist history of Hungary.
 There was a small shop at the park where you could buy some souvenirs and basic food and drinks.
 All in all, we enjoyed our time out there as we both felt it was such a unique experience!

 The big guy at Memento Park